astorDev/Astor.Logging/docs/json-logs.md

 }
 ```

-The peculiar thing about this is that we are **not** getting any nested JSON object.
-Moreover we got different representations of `Person` and `hobby`.
-But if we would run `JsonSerializer.Serialize` on those object we will in fact get them as a nested objects.
+The peculiar thing about this is that we are **not** getting any nested JSON objects.
+Moreover, we got different representations of `Person` and `hobby`.
+But if we run `JsonSerializer.Serialize` on those objects we will in fact get them as nested objects.
 So, what's going on here?
-To figure this out, let's study the code of the
+To figure this out, let's study the code of the [`JsonConsoleFormatter.cs`](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.Extensions.Logging.Console/src/JsonConsoleFormatter.cs).
- [`JsonConsoleFormatter.cs`](https://github.com/dotnet/runtime/blob/main/src/libraries/Microsoft.Extensions.Logging.Console/src/JsonConsoleFormatter.cs).
 Here's the important part:

 ```csharp
 private static void WriteItem(Utf8JsonWriter writer, KeyValuePair<string, object> item)